stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **cascading OKRs for strategy execution**

-Success requires us to balance strategy execution with daily work.
+Success on strategy executions requires us to balance strategy execution with daily work. #stratapp solves this balance in one seamless digital workspace.

 OKRs, brought to fame by John Doerr and the founders of Google, are brilliant for driving strategy execution.